 - Tasting Tour: Be one of the dozen local breweries and distilleries to showcase your product at the conference.

 HOW DO YOU BECOME A SPONSOR:

-The Cascadia Grains Conference is proudly supported by Pierce County, Fremont Brewing Company, Bob’s Red Mill, and the generosity of many individuals, businesses, and organizations.
+The 2014 Cascadia Grains Conference was proudly supported by Pierce County, Fremont Brewing Company, Bob’s Red Mill, and the generosity of many individuals, businesses, and organizations.
 Our goal is to partner with others in reviving the pleasures and benefits of grains grown, processed and consumed in a sustainable manner west of the Cascades Mountains.

 - Batdorf & Bronson Coffee Roasters

 - Scratch and Peck Feeds

 - Grand Central Baking Company